ngocthachnguyen98/SDO-Assignment-1/README.md

 **Student Number: s3651311**

-The goal of this assignement is for ACME corp to be able to commit the files into their own GitHub repository and set up a *CircleCI pipeline*, and have it work with no modification to the files necessary
+The goal of this assignement is for ACME corp to be able to commit the files into their own GitHub repository and set up a *CircleCI Pipeline*, and have it work with no modification to the files necessary.

 In the root directory, a CircleCi configuration file is provided, in which defines a pipeline that automates build, test and package tasks.

-The package.json is ready to be installed via npm, with all the neccessary dependencies and scripts clarified.
+The `package.json` is ready to be installed via `npm`, with all the neccessary dependencies and scripts clarified.

 ---

 ## Running unit tests

 In the `src/package.json` file, a `test-unit` script is prepared to initiate the unit test with *Mocha*.
 The command is written with the `--reporter mocha-junit-reporter` flag to output `unit_test_results.xml`.
-The alternate location of `unit_test_results.xml` is specified with `--reporter-options mochaFile=...`.
+The alternate location of `unit_test_results.xml` is specified with `--reporter-options mochaFile=...`

 ```
 "test-unit": "cross-env NODE_ENV=unit nyc mocha test/unit --reporter mocha-junit-reporter --reporter-options mochaFile=./test-output/unit_test_results.xml",